HyrumDickinson/solar-panel-protection-system/WRITEME.md

 - [ ] this is what an empty box would look like

 ### 6-11-2021
-- [X] Hyrum Dickinson - `python-2-version` - fixed syntax errors and made slight changes to imports.
-It now runs very responsively in a correctly set up python environment (see branch README).
+- [X] Hyrum Dickinson - `python-2-version` - fixed syntax errors and made slight changes to imports for the GUI code.
+It now runs very responsively in a correctly set up python environment (see python-2-version README).
-- [X] Hyrum Dickinson - `python-3-version` - made parallel changes as to `python-2-version`.
-However, the code continues to run extremely slow.
+- [X] Hyrum Dickinson - `python-3-version` - made parallel changes as to python-2-version.
+However, the GUI continues to run extremely slow.